 In addition to superior client service and results, the Eminent Domain practice group is able to offer clients flexible, creative and result driven fee arrangements including contingent and hybrid fee arrangements.
 The lead attorney of the practice group, John Walk, is one of only nine (9) lawyers listed in Best Lawyers' category of Eminent Domain and Condemnation Law in the Commonwealth of Virginia.
 Several of these attorneys practice exclusively on behalf of governmental authorities exercising eminent domain power against private property.
-John is assisted by Andrew Sherrod, a principal in the firm, and by two associates, Stacie Bordick in our Fredericksburg office and Farrah de Leon Phongsavan in Richmond.
+John is assisted by Andrew Sherrod, a principal in the firm, and by an associate, Stacie Bordick in our Fredericksburg office.

 We look forward to the opportunity to assist landowners who find themselves the subject of the most intrusive of governmental powers.